ajberkley/cl-binary-store/README.md

 1.4: fix saving NaN again for multiple occurrances (de-duplication)

 1.4.2: remove spurious error about array displaced to array of different element type

+1.4.3: Fix :read-version and :write-version options on store and restore to work